department-of-veterans-affairs/vagov-content/pages/change-address.md

   <li class="process-step list-one"><strong><a href="/sign-in-faq/">Sign in to VA.gov</a></strong><br> You can sign in with your DS Logon, My HealtheVet, or ID.me account.
 If you don't have an account, you can create one now.</li>
   <li class="process-step list-two"><strong>Verify your identity when prompted</strong> <br> We need to make sure you’re you—and not someone pretending to be you—before we give you access to your personal and health-related information.
 This helps to keep your information safe, and prevent fraud and identity theft. <br> <a href="/sign-in-faq">Read FAQs about verifying your identity</a></li>
   <li class="process-step list-three"><strong><a href="/profile/">Go to your VA.gov profile</a></strong> <br> You can also find your profile by clicking on the icon with your name at the top right of the homepage.</li>
   <li class="process-step list-four"><strong>Edit your address</strong> <br> Click <strong>Edit</strong> next to each address you'd like to change, including your mailing and home address.
 Or if you haven't yet added an address, click on the link to add your address.
-Then fill out the form and click <strong>Update</strong> to save your changes. <br> You can also add or edit other contact, personal, and military service information.
+Then fill out the form and click <strong>Update</strong> to save your changes.
+You can also add or edit other contact, personal, and military service information.
 </ol>

 </ul>